gasparesganga/gasparesganga.com/_posts/2016-11-23-php-shapefile-2.2.0.md

 layout      : post
 title       : PHP ShapeFile 2.2.0
-description : Random access to specific record, handling of unexpected bytes in the files and Iterator interface tags        : [Releases, PHP, ESRI, ShapeFile, GIS]
+description : Random access to specific record, handling of unexpected bytes in the files and Iterator interface tags        : [Releases, PHP, ESRI, Shapefile, GIS]
 ---

 I stumbled across some shapefiles which seemed to be corrupted, even if many GIS softwares were still perfectly capable of reading them.